≪ Go to our review of Avalanche Airbag

 The Float Tech 42, like the Float 32 runs a little longer and fits medium to taller framed users better.
 Its frame does run a little taller than its little cousin the BCA Float 22 and isn't a good option for folks with shorter torsos.
 It does run around the same fit as the Float 32.
 As far as comfort, the Float 42 Tech handles loads well and its suspension can mostly much handle whatever you can possibly fit inside it.
 With that said, it is around the same comfort level when fully loaded as the BCA Float 32 or Mammut Ride Removable 3.0, and our testing indicated that the BD Saga 40 and Mammut Light Removable 3.0 were more comfortable when carrying a heavy load, taking home a 9 out of 10 compared to the Float 42's 8 out of 10.

-Performance on the down is how well each pack handled and moved with us while skiing and snowboarding on the descent.
-The Float 42 Tech does respectably well, especially considering its larger than average volume.
+The Float 42 Tech moves relatively well with your body, especially considering its larger than average volume.
 Scoring the lowest score for downhill performance (a 6 out of 10), this pack is dependent upon how much space you'll actually need.
 The BCA Float 32 scored an 8 out of 10, offering a higher level of performance on the down, while the Black Diamond Saga 40 scored an 8 out of 10 and offered a similar size volume and more comfort when heading down the mountain.
 While no contender scored a perfect 10, the Arc'teryx Voltair 30 and Black Diamond Halo 28 were close behind, bringing home a 9 out of 10 for this metric.

 The Float 42 Tech weighs in at 7 pounds 3 ounces, which is somewhat heavier than average among airbag packs (in our fleet) overall.
 Compared to other airbag packs of similar volume, like the Black Diamond Saga 40 JetForce, the Float 42 Tech is lighter, with the Saga 40 weighing 7 pounds 11 ounces.
 The Mammut Light Removable 3.0 takes the cake in this category, scoring a 10 out of 10, weighing only five pounds six ounces and costing $580.